MaartenGr/BERTopic/docs/getting_started/topicsovertime/topicsovertime.md

 ```

 From these topics, we are going to generate the topic representations at each timestamp for each topic.
 We do this
-by simply calling `topics_over_time` and pass in his tweets, the corresponding timestamps, and the related topics:
+by simply calling `topics_over_time` and passing the tweets, the corresponding timestamps, and the related topics:

 ```python
 topics_over_time = topic_model.topics_over_time(tweets, timestamps, nr_bins=20)